jamesformat/format-gatsby/src/pages/index.md

   arrange a meeting and discuss your project.

-  _"We have done 3 major renovations and this one was by far the most complicated but in the end, the least stressful.
-Everything was taken care of such that we didn't have to worry about dealing with anything ourselves.
-I would highly recommend anyone considering a project to work with Format Extend."_
+  _"Everything was taken care of such that we didn't have to worry about dealing with anything ourselves.
+I would highly recommend anyone considering a project to work with Format Extend." - MS, Stoke Newington_

   _"James' calm manor and creative ideas meant we felt like it was a process rather than just an 'architect's idea' in our house.
-   His pride and joy in seeing the finished work was also apparent."_
+   His pride and joy in seeing the finished work was also apparent." - NM, Crouch End_
 gridItems:
   - image: /img/img_2695-warm-square.jpg
     link: projects